JustKiddingCode/arpoc/README.md

 ### Add an openid connect provider

-You need the configuration url (should end with .well-known/openid/configuration).
+You need the configuration url (should end with .well-known/openid/configuration, cut this part of, it is added automatically).
 You also need either:

 * A configuration token